Outagamie County - Marriage License Brochure(PDF, 338KB)

 Termination of Domestic Partnership

-Must be obtained through the county in which the termination of the domestic partnership occurred.
+This document must be obtained through the county in which the termination of the domestic partnership occurred.
 If this occurred in Outagamie County, please contact the Outagamie County Register of Deeds at (920) 832-5095 on steps to acquire this record.

 Note: If the change in life event occurred outside the State of Wisconsin, the applicant must contact the state/county (and its respective Clerk of Courts) in which the event occurred.